yezhuoyang/QCsimulator/README.md

 - [ ] Surface Code
 - [ ] LDPC Code

+## Pulse Simulation
+Given a physical qubit model driven by pulse, automatically generate all pulse sequence

 # Contact
 I'm currently a Master student in UCLA studying quantum computation [MQST webpage](https://qst.ucla.edu/).
 I'm especially interested in quantum architecure and quantum algorithm and I'm looking for a PHD position in this year.